floriantoenjes/real-time-react-chat-app/README.md

 * is also written in TypeScript making use of React v18 as a framework.
 * uses the MUI material library components.
 * uses Tailwind CSS as a style library.
+* offers responsiveness to run on phone and web
 * is compiled with Vite for a fast development speed.

 Backend and frontend...